 What is Foreclosure Surplus Funds?

-If you, the homeowner, owes $200,000 on your mortgage and your home was sold at a foreclosure sale for $250,000, our team at FHCA helps you recover $50,000 of surplus money (Foreclosure Surplus Funds) that was left over from the sale of the home
+If you, the homeowner, owes $200,000 on your mortgage and your home was sold at a foreclosure sale for $250,000, our team at FHCA can help you recover $50,000 of surplus funds that was left over from the sale of the home.

 According to leg.state.fl.us, “45.032 Disbursement of Surplus funds after judicial sale details goes as follows: